Skip to Main Content

 In Jamaica, the space around any large stadium or public gathering point generates its own hospitality layer.
 During events at Trelawny Multi-Purpose Stadium, the surrounding streets and car parks become an informal market, with vendors selling jerk chicken cooked over oil-drum halves, roasted corn, and, critically, rum.
 Jamaican rum culture does not require a bar licence to operate at this level.
 A bottle of Wray and Nephew White Overproof, a bag of ice, and a folding table constitute a functional service point, and the drinks produced in these conditions, simple but effective rum punches and straight pours over ice, reflect a tradition that predates the cocktail bar by several generations.

 This informal model contrasts sharply with the more structured Jamaican bar scene found elsewhere on the island.
 Floyd's Pelican Bar in Black River, built on stilts over the sea, operates as a deliberately curated destination.
 Dr. Hoe Rum Bar in Oracabessa and Drifter's Bar in Negril each carry a distinct sense of place that draws repeat visitors.
 Pier 1 on the Waterfront in Montego Bay and Somerset Falls in Hope Bay anchor different points of the north-coast experience.
-The stadium perimeter represents a different tier entirely, one where the drink is incidental to the event rather than the reason for attendance, but no less embedded in Jamaican culture for that.
+The stadium perimeter is a practical gathering point where drink is incidental to the event rather than the reason for attendance.

 The North Coast Cocktail Circuit: Where Trelawny Fits